‹ cd ~/notescustom-lab-equipment.txt

 A catalog instrument does 90% of what you needBuy it.
 Adapt the protocol.
 Custom exists for the cases where adaptation breaks the science.

-A student wants to build it, and it's scientifically interesting to buildLet them — it's training.
+A student wants to build it, and it is scientifically interesting to buildLet them.
+It is training.
 But require documentation as a deliverable, not an afterthought.

-You need certified/validated equipment for regulated workCommercial vendor.
+You need certified or validated equipment for regulated workCommercial vendor.
 That overhead is the product.

 What a custom rig should ship with

 The difference between an asset and a liability is the documentation.
-Whatever you commission, from anyone, require:
+Whatever you commission, from anyone, require the following.

-Here's the part that surprises people: buying a custom rig can be faster than buying a big instrument.
-Most US universities let a department issue a purchase order directly for purchases under a threshold — commonly $10,000 — with no competitive bidding.
-Between roughly $10k and $50k, you typically need two or three written quotes, but still no formal RFP.
-The mechanics that make it smooth:
+Buying a custom rig can be faster than buying a big instrument.
+Most US universities let a department issue a purchase order directly for purchases under a threshold, commonly $10,000, with no competitive bidding.
+Between roughly $10,000 and $50,000 you typically need two or three written quotes, but still no formal RFP.
+The mechanics that make it smooth are as follows.

 What it costs with us

-Feasibility brief $1,500–3,000 (about two weeks: can it be built, how, concept CAD, parts cost, fixed quote for the build).
-Working instrument $8,000–25,000 depending on complexity, materials at cost with receipts.
-Fixed prices agreed before work starts; built against a written acceptance checklist — if it doesn't pass, we keep working at no extra charge.
-The founder is a biomedical engineer who has built programmable bioreactors and lab robots himself; your rig is designed by someone who has stood at the bench.
+Feasibility brief: $1,500 to $3,000, about two weeks, covering whether it can be built, how, concept CAD, and parts cost.
+Working instrument: $8,000 to $25,000 depending on complexity, materials at cost with receipts.
+Prices are fixed before work starts, and the build is measured against a written acceptance checklist; if it does not pass, we keep working at no extra charge.
+The founder is a biomedical engineer who has built programmable bioreactors and lab robots, so your rig is designed by someone who has stood at the bench.
 Full pricing and guarantees are on the pricing page.

 Have a rig in mind?
 Describe the experiment and the measurement.
-We'll tell you if it's buildable, what it should cost, and whether a catalog instrument already does it — that answer is free, and honest.
+We will tell you if it is buildable, what it should cost, and whether a catalog instrument already does it.
+That answer is free, and honest.

 Get a quote-ready feasibility brief →